swfen/Temporal-BCGCN/README.md

 # Temporal_CONV and Catroy_Pool

 Temporal_CONV and Catroy_Pool for GCN

 This project is based on one of our studies for medical image analysis

+These two modular approaches are an important part of our model Temporal Brain Category Graph Convolutional Network (Temporal-BCGCN)

-In this research we have developed a convolution kernel and a pooling kernel based on GNN.
+In this research we have developed a convolution kernel and a pooling kernel based on GCN.

 Here we provide the module code for this convolutional pooling kernel